How to Treat Parvo at Home: Safe and Effective Remedies for Your Dog

 Diagnosis:

 Diagnosis is made by detection, either by an ELISA test of CPV2.
-In the faeces or by electron microscopy of the haemagglutination test.
+In the feces or by electron microscopy of the haemagglutination test.
 PCR is available to diagnose CPV2 and may also be employed later.
 The disease may release wastes that ELISA may not detect with perhaps fewer viruses.
 Clinically, coronavirus or other types of enteritis can occasionally confuse the intestinal form of infection.
 The Parvovirus is nevertheless more dangerous.
 In an unvaccinated dog, Parvovirus has shown to be more severe with bloody diarrhoea, a small white blood count, and necrosis in the gut.

 In-Home Vs. at Hospital Treatment: